Passive Sonar: SURTASS

 Active sonar detects underwater objects by sending out a sound pulse or “ping” that bounces or reflects off an object and returns as an echo that is received by hydrophones or other sensors.
 Some marine mammals use active acoustics to echolocate, which allows them to navigate, sense their environment, and locate prey (food) underwater.

-The Navy’s Low-Frequency Active (LFA) sonar system is used when a target is too quiet to be detected by the passive (SURTASS) system alone.
-LFA sonar is a system of up to 18 acoustic transmitters or projectors suspended vertically by cable beneath a Navy surveillance ship.
-These “projectors” produce an underwater sonar sound pulse or “ping.”
-These sonar pings bounce off underwater objects, with the bounced ping being returned to the SURTASS array where it can be analyzed.
+The Navy uses the LFA sonar system when a target is too quiet to be detected by the passive (SURTASS) system alone.
+The LFA sonar system is a vertical line array (VLA) consisting of as many as 18 acoustic transmitters or projectors.
+The LFA sonar VLA is suspended vertically by cable beneath a Navy surveillance ship.
+The sonar “projectors” produce underwater sonar sound pulses or “pings.”
+These sonar pings reflect off underwater objects, returning as an echo that is received by the SURTASS array, which Navy sonar operators then analyze.

-- Operational frequency within the 100 to 500 hertz (Hz) range
+- Frequency range from 100 to 500 hertz (Hz)

 - Maximum duty cycle of 20% (duty cycle is ratio of sound “on” time to total time).

-SURTASS LFA Sonar handling system deployment
+Deployment of the SURTASS LFA sonar handling system